ldgabbay/jwplayer/html5/doc/api.rst

    .. note:: *Volume* and *mute* are separate properties.
 This allows the player to switch to the previously used volume when the player is muted and then unmuted.

-.. describe:: position ()

-   The current playback position of the video, in seconds.

 .. describe:: state ()